MicrosoftDocs/azure-devops-docs/release-notes/features-timeline.md

 ### Improved Boards + GitHub Integration

 The existing Azure Boards + GitHub integration has been in place for several years now.
 The integration is a great starting point, but it does not offer the level of traceability that our customers have grown accustomed to.
 Based on customer feedback, we have put together set of investments to enhance this integration.
-Our goal is to improve the integration so that Azure Boards customers who choose to use GitHub repositories can maintain an equivalent level of traceability to having repositories in Azure DevOps.
+Our goal is to improve upon it so that Azure Boards customers who choose to use GitHub repositories can maintain an equivalent level of traceability to having repositories in Azure DevOps.

 These investments include: